 It is this aged look that gives wedding and portrait photographs such a stunning look – the visual contrast between a beautiful bride in an immaculate white dress against a weathered background.

-This bride's wedding was to take place in late September.
+This bride's wedding was to take place in the fairly warm month of September.
 Weddings scheduled during the late Summer months and early Fall can present a problem in terms of the bridal portrait.
 Because these sessions are typically are done about a month or two before the wedding depending on when the dress is ready, that put this session right in the middle of the hottest part of the year.

 Most bridal portrait locations are outdoors, but Felicity Church provides a perfect place that not only looks incredible as a background for this type of shoot, but also removes the concerns of heat, or otherwise uncooperative weather.